aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-projects-in-php/reading-table-data-from-mpp-files-in-php/_index.md

 ---

 ## **Aspose.Tasks - Reading Table Data from MPP files**
-To Read Table Data from MPP files using **Aspose.Tasks Java for PHP**, simply invoke **ReadingTableData** module.
+To read Table Data from MPP files using **Aspose.Tasks Java for PHP**, simply invoke **ReadingTableData** module.
 Here you can see example code.

 **PHP Code**